openstack-archive/solum/doc/source/getting_started/index.rst

 The :code:`uri` field above refers to the newly-registered app.
 At this point, your app is not deployed yet.

-5. Your app is now ready to be deployed using the uuid from above to deploy your app.
+Your app is now ready to be deployed using the uuid from above to deploy your app.

+4. Deploy app

 ::